CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 • Temporary Spousal Maintenance

-Many couples share income up until the moment they separate.
-When that income goes away, it can be problematic for the spouse who is not employed or earning less.
-Temporary spousal maintenance is meant to help fill the gap in income for the lower-earning spouse while the divorce proceeds.
+Many couples share income until they separate.
+When that income disappears, it can be problematic for the spouse who is not employed or earning less.
+Temporary spousal maintenance is meant to help fill the income gap for the lower-earning spouse while the divorce proceeds.

 • Rehabilitative Spousal Maintenance